mlibrary/about-ebc/src/content/stories/2022-08-20-why-do-readers-like-open-access-books.md

   * "I´m a retired college professor continuing to do research at a location with a VERY small library and limited inter-library loan facilities for actual books."
   * "I am a video and performance artist who is in an out of academia, and wanting to stay engaged with the conversation(s)."
   * "I am just very grateful that this book is available open access as my university's library is very under-resourced."
+  * "I'm precarious faculty and I don't have a budget for buying books, so open access books are so helpful for my research."
 * Advocates

   * "I'm a freelance journalist with geek leanings.
 This will not only feed my brain but it will inform my work, increase the quality of the questions I ask and potentially direct me to people I can interview.
 I couldn't afford to buy it so open access is really appreciated."